alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/2024-09-02-are-the-prophets-also-messengers.md

 ---

 ### Question:
-Are the Prophets mentioned in the saying of Allah, the Most High: **“Verily, We have inspired you (O Muhammad) as We inspired Nooh…"**, Messengers or not?
+Are the Prophets mentioned in the saying of Allah, the Most High: **“Verily, We have inspired you (O Muhammad (peace and blessings be upon him)) as We inspired Nooh…"**, Messengers or not?
 And who is the first Messenger?

 ### Answer:
-The Prophets mentioned in the saying of Allaah, the Most High: **“Verily, We have inspired you (O Muhammad) as We inspired Nuh (Noah) and the Prophets after him.”** [An-Nisa’ (4):163]
+The Prophets mentioned in the saying of Allaah, the Most High: **“Verily, We have inspired you (O Muhammad (peace and blessings be upon him)) as We inspired Nuh (Noah) and the Prophets after him.”** [An-Nisa’ (4):163]

 The ones who are mentioned in the context of the saying of Allah, the Most High, are all Messengers: **“Messengers as bearers of good news as well as of warning in order that mankind should have no plea against Allah after the Messengers.”** [An-Nisa’ (4):165]

-And all the Prophets who are mentioned in the Qur’aan are Messengers because of the saying of Allaah, the Most High: **“And, indeed We have sent Messengers before you (O Muhammad); of some of them We have related to you their story and of some We have not related to you their story.”** [Ghafir (40):78]
+And all the Prophets who are mentioned in the Qur’an are Messengers because of the saying of Allah, the Most High: **“And, indeed We have sent Messengers before you (O Muhammad (peace and blessings be upon him)); of some of them We have related to you their story and of some We have not related to you their story.”** [Ghafir (40):78]

 And the first of the Messengers is Nuh (Noah and the last of them is Muhammad ﷺ because of the saying of Allaah, the Most High: **“As We inspired Nooh and the Prophets after him.”*** [An-Nisa (4):163]

-And it is established in a hadeeth regarding intercession that the people will come to Nooh and they will say to him: **“You are the first Messenger that Allaah sent to mankind.”**
+And it is established in a hadeeth regarding intercession that the people will come to Noah and they will say to him: **“You are the first Messenger that Allah sent to mankind.”**

 And to the saying of Allah, the Most High about Prophet Muhammad ﷺ: **“Muhammad is not the father of any man among you, but he is the Messenger of Allah and the last (end) of the Prophets.”** [Al-Ahzab (33):40]